DLR-RM/stable-baselines3/docs/guide/custom_policy.rst

 .. note::
-    Compared to their on-policy counterparts, no shared layers (other than the feature extractor) between the actor and the critic are allowed
+    Compared to their on-policy counterparts, no shared layers (other than the feature extractor) between the actor and the critic are allowed (to prevent issues with target networks).

 .. code-block:: python